daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to listen to embedded audio content in the correct logical reading order, matching the intended structure of the publication.
+#### The user must be able to listen to embedded audio content in the correct logical reading order, matching the intended structure of the publication

 To ensure a coherent listening experience, the reading system must play embedded audio in the correct reading order.
 For audio-only